 On top of delicious three-course suppers and other meals, Marcella also provides beautiful cakes for memorable occasions and adds: “I’m often busy baking cakes for special birthdays or supporting the home with community events by providing themed refreshments where necessary.
 For instance, for Care Home Open Day we once put on a seaside-themed spread for everyone to enjoy – it’s all good fun!”

-Marcella has excelled in many competitions, four times winning the title of Sanctuary Care Chef of the Year, as well as coming second in the regional final of the National Association of Care Catering in 2012.
+Marcella has excelled in many competitions, five times winning the title of Sanctuary Care Chef of the Year, as well as coming second in the regional final of the National Association of Care Catering in 2012.

 For the Chef of the Year competition Marcella dished up a mouth-watering menu of lamb cooked two ways – a miniature shepherd’s pie and pan-fried lamb cutlet - with dauphinoise potatoes, baby vegetables and a red current jus.
 Marcella’s prize-winning dessert was a tarte au citron finished off with summer fruit coulis and an artistic chocolate decoration.